 When you want to record very loud sounds

 When you want to record very loud sounds with a microphone/recorder combination, several things must be considered.
 All condenser type microphones need a power source to operate.
 For the smaller condensers (more correctly called "Electret Condensers"), this power source is generally 1.5 to 12 volts direct current (VDC).
 The closer you get to providing about 9vdc to the mics, the better they will be able to handle loud sounds without producing distortion.
 Many of the recorders available today provide a small power source at the mic input, often labeled "plug in power".
 This power source is commonly about 3 to 4 vdc, but can be lower in some models.

 This is enough voltage to power the mics, but not enough to let them realize their full dynamic range.
 Because of this under-powering at the mic input of the recorder, a battery module can be used to replace the "plug in power" provided by the recorder.
 These battery modules provide between 9 and 12vdc, which is the optimum voltage for the microphones.
 Additionally, there is an added benefit to using a battery module.
 When you use a battery module, you are not dependent on the recorders "plug in power", so in moderately loud to very loud situations, you can use the line input of your recorder and still get acceptable recording levels (in softer recording situations, you would still need to use the mic input, even with the battery module).

-The line input has less noise than most microphone inputs as it bypasses
+input has less noise than most microphone inputs as it bypasses the

-the relatively noisy mic pre amplification stage.
-The line input is
+relatively noisy mic pre amplification stage.
+The line input is also

-also capable of handling a much higher signal level than the mic input,
+capable of handling a much higher signal level than the mic input, and

-and will not result in a phenomena commonly know as "brick walling",
+will not result in a phenomena commonly know as "brick walling", which

-which happens when the signal fed into a mic input is so high that it
+happens when the signal fed into a mic input is so high that it distorts

 When you are using microphones that require 9vdc bias power